Intel Releases Open Source CPU Encoder for AV1 Video Format

 The availability of encoders and decoders is the next step for AV1 in its roadmap.
 Already it has significant browser support on Google Chrome, Mozilla Firefox, Opera, and Microsoft Edge as well as on platforms such as Windows 10.
 Up till now, encoders for the format have been in short supply, however, by SVT-AV1 should help to address that.

-It will be some time until AV1 encoding and decoding is widely available in PC and Mac video converter software, however.
+It will be some time until AV1 encoding and decoding is widely available in PC and Mac video converter software.
+However, you can use Movavi Video Converter for these purposes.

 Although in theory, it is possible to start using AV1 for distribution, it is likely that any moves to adopt the format on a large scale will only take place after hardware encoding and decoding is available.
 That is only expected to start to be incorporated in new chipsets towards the latter part of this year and roll out in devices sometime in 2020.